 Dr. Sun holds a PH.D. from the University of Connecticut.

-Bernard Picot is the Vice President of Business Development for Pulmostics.
+Bernard Picot is the Executive Vice President for Pulmostics.
 He has over 25 years of cross-functional expertize in successfully taking a broad variety of early stage novel concepts and products to market.
 As a key executive, he has a proven track record opening new markets, building and leading global organizations to profitability for private and public high-technology corporations within the wireless, networking, computer, wearable and renewable energy spaces.
 He architected and executed on numerous direct, channels and OEM go-to-market sales and marketing strategies across North America, Europe, LATAM, Africa, Middle-East and Asia.
 He architected and brought several medium scale licensing initiatives to fruition.
 Prior to joining Pulmostics, Bernard held leadership positions within various organizations such as Proxim Inc, launching a novel over-the-air networking concept around the globe, that morphed into WiFi – RapidWave Inc, first ever high-capacity wireless broadband access solutions – Nextsens, lossless ultra-low-consumption multi-standard wireless wearable medical monitoring platform, top 5 best innovations of the year, CES 2015.

 Bernard graduated as an Electrical Engineer – Lycee superieur d’enseignement technologique Voilleame.
 Paris, France.